Disable your ad blocker to enjoy the full interactive features of this document.

 Putting vulnerability in the spotlight

-AI is enabling UK Power Networks to find out which of its customers are vulnerable and the technology could be used by utilities everywhere.
+AI is helping UK Power Networks to find out which of its customers are vulnerable and the technology could be used by utilities everywhere.

 Vulnerability.
 How do you classify it?